 Could your school help raise money to support refugees and asylum seekers in Norfolk?

 One way to mark Norfolk Welcomes is to hold a non-uniform day.
-On Friday 20th April in schools across the county, pupils will be invited to wear a football strip or green and yellow to school, and make a suggested donation of £1.
+On Friday 14th June in schools across the county, pupils will be invited to wear green and/or yellow to school, and make a suggested donation of £1.

-All money raised will go to New Routes Emergency Fund and Welcome Wheels
+Money raised will go to New Routes Emergency Fund

 New Routes supports refugees and asylum seekers in integrating into the local Norwich community and in rebuilding their lives.
 The charity’s emergency fund provides small amounts of financial support as a short-term measure during periods of financial hardship, aiming to provide an immediate solution to a solvable problem.
 Support can be offered with paying for the following: travel to important appointments, medicine, glasses, accessing education and long-term accommodation.